Student Resources

 Some recent announcements/opportunities include:

 - Looking for volunteer opportunities with a multicultural theme?
-Contact Dr. Roemer about volunteering after school at the International Newcomer Academy (for newly arrived immigrants and refugees to Fort Worth).
+Speak with the Global Education Director about volunteering after school at the International Newcomer Academy (for newly arrived immigrants and refugees to Fort Worth).
+Must be at least 18.

 - JWAC (Jr. World Affairs Council--discuss international topics, present/learn about student interests, attend expert talks, compete in the Academic WorldQuest competition...).
-Here are some upcoming JWAC events!
+Contact Mr. Scott for more details.

 TVS families are invited to host 1-2 students/adults at a time from one or more of these countries.
-Guests need a place to sleep, a hospitable home, rides to/from school with your children, and some meals with your family.
-See below for details and contact Dr. Roemer to host!
+Guests need a place to sleep, rides to/from school with your children, some meals with your family (Global Education covers their campus lunches), and a family open to sharing our culture and learning about their guest's).
+See below for details and contact the Global Education Director to host!

 “This is the best program ever!”